“Running is my escapism”: 27-year-old brain tumour survivor to take on half marathon one year on from life-saving surgery

-Now, a little over one year on, Rebecca is training to run The Royal Parks Half Marathon on 11th April 2021, for The Brain Tumour Charity, to raise vital funds and awareness to help others affected by this devastating disease.
+Now, over one year on, Rebecca is training to run the Royal Parks Half Marathon in October 2021, for The Brain Tumour Charity, to raise vital funds and awareness to help others affected by this devastating disease.

 "I know I’m incredibly lucky to be here, living my life without limits and able to take on this challenge.
 For every individual who is not so lucky and for everyone who has been lost, I’m dedicated to conquering the Royal Parks Half Marathon, to raise money and help beat brain tumours sooner."

 Having been cleared to start running again by doctors, Rebecca has re-discovered her love for lacing up her trainers.

 “Running is my escapism.
 It’s my time to put my headphones in and switch off from the rest of the world and what’s happening.
 It helps me to feel strong and calm.
 Running has honestly helped me so much.”